Ferdy89/unique_thread/README.md

 UniqueThread.new('name', downtime: 30, logger: Logger.new(STDOUT), redis: Redis.new)
 ```

+### Redis

+Unique Thread will use the default connection parameters for Redis, which means
+it'll try to connect to `ENV['REDIS_URL']` or to `localhost`.
+However, you can
+pass your own Redis instance to your Unique Thread if you need finer tuning.

+### Logger

-By default, Unique Thread will log to the standard output and use the default
+Unique Thread will try to use the Rails logger when running on a Rails app.
+However, it will disable logging when running a `rails console` to avoid noise
+in the console.
+When used outside Rails, it'll log to standard output by
-Redis connection parameters.
-You might want to pass your own logger (like
+default but you can pass in your own logger to have finer tuning.

-`Rails.logger` on a Rails application) and your own Redis instance in
-production, but these default values should work for your local tests.
+### Downtime

 The concept of downtime represents the maximum amount of time allowed without a
 Unique Thread running.
 Because any process might go down at any point without